 "Fine," I said.
 I would have said fine, just fine, if I was dying.

-The grin was still there, but too Mike had a way of smiling with just one corner of his mouth.
+The grin was still there, but too Emilio had a way of smiling with just one corner of his mouth.
 "All grown up, I ain't seen ya in a while.
 I like the change."
 He was looking playfully at my chest, 34 Cs, high and perky, not bad.
-I have brown eyes, a lot of brown hair to my shoulders, decent size boobs, a small waist, round hips.
+I have brown eyes, a lot of brown hair to my shoulders, yeah, ~ decent size boobs, a small waist, round hips.
 His warm, smiling eyes slowly traveled to my face.
 "Damn, prettier 'n ever."

 "Thanks," I said, still feeling a little flushed, but trying to be cool about it.
 "You look good too."
 Yeah, sure, slobber-slobber-slobber.
 I so wanted to touch him.
 One of his hands was resting on the counter, a big hand with long fingers.
 I could touch him by just moving my hand a few inches.
 "Uh, do you still do boxing?," I asked.
 Mmmm, I did remember his curving biceps.
 "Yeah, at Rio's gym," he said.
 "Do they still have that, ummm, all fighter's night?"